Health Insurance Statistics

 Timeliness and punctuality

-Data basis for assessments of visits to physicians etc. (health insurance statistics) is Det Fælleskommunale Afregningsregister (joint municipal settlement register).
-Delimitation and definition of contacts (or use of services instead of contacts) may result in statistics that do not seem to be directly comparable.
-Typically, any – often minor – differences can be attributed to method and delimitation.
-The overall picture is unambiguous.
+Sundhedsdatastyrelsen produces statistics on general practice, specialist practice, and other practices on esundhed.dk.
+Delimitations and definitions of contacts (or the use of services instead of contacts) can result in statistics that may not appear directly comparable.
+Typically, any - often minor - differences could be explained by methodology and delimitation.
+The overall picture is clear

 Accessibility and clarity